 “This company came to fruition after being let down time and time again with the pool scupper industry,” Jeromey says.

-Lengthy timeframes and below-average fabrication wasn’t acceptable, so he infused his company’s hydraulic knowledge into its scuppers to ensure they flow with minimal water requirements and without any disruption in the water falling.
+Lengthy timeframes and below-average fabrication weren’t acceptable, so he infused his company’s hydraulic knowledge into its scuppers to ensure they flow with minimal water requirements and without any disruption in the water falling.

 “Just beautiful sheets of glass falling from all different heights,” he says.
 “We sell to mostly high-end custom pool builders throughout the country.”

 In 2015, Jeromey partnered with Kurt Kraisinger of Lorax Design Group from Kansas City to offer international and local outdoor living design and consulting services.
-And last year, he added Tributary Revelation, an organization of builders, architects, designers and related professionals.
+Nowadays, more and more people want a pool, water features, or hot tubs similar to what can be found on milehighhottub.com in their gardens and backyards!
+Jeromey has been able to create bespoke looks throughout the years and create fantastic designs.
+Last year, he added Tributary Revelation, an organization of builders, architects, designers, and related professionals.

 What keeps his passion fueled?